Are there any tax benefits to being married over being single?

 Marriage can reduce your capital gains tax liability

-Married couples are able to transfer assets between themselves without any tax implications, meaning that it is easy to shift who has the tax liability for the asset.
-This is particularly useful when trying to limit the amount of capital gains tax you are required to pay.
+Married couples can transfer assets between themselves without any tax implications, meaning that it is easy to shift who has the tax liability for the asset.
+This is particularly useful when trying to limit the amount of capital gains tax you must pay.

-For example, if one spouse is a lower rate taxpayer then they could avoid paying the elevated tax rate by shifting financial assets to the person who is taxed less.
-This could be anything from company shares to a rental property and can prevent them being taxed at the higher rate.
+If one spouse has a lower income and therefore falls into a lower tax bracket, they can avoid paying a higher tax rate by transferring financial assets to the person who is taxed less.
+This can include anything from company shares to rental property and effectively prevent them from being taxed at a higher rate.

 Easier filing

-An underappreciated aspect of the tax-filing process is, simply, how time-consuming and costly it can be.
-Sen. Elizabeth Warren has been pushing for reform to the tax filing system which currently sees the average filing spend 13 hours and $200 to complete.
+An underappreciated aspect of the tax-filing process is simply how time-consuming and costly it can be.
+Sen. Elizabeth Warren has been pushing for reform to the tax filing system, which currently sees the average filing take 13 hours and $200 to complete.

 Married couples can file a joint tax return, preventing the unnecessary waste of time and money.